Eurema nicippe

 Eurema nicippe, the sleepy orange, is a North American butterfly in the family Pieridae.
-It is also found in the West Indies, Costa Rica and Belize.
+Its range spans from Central America to north along the United States-Mexico border, and it often travels further to non-mountainous regions of the southeastern United States.

 Description

 The sleepy orange is a bright orange butterfly with the upperside of the wings having wide black borders.
-The forewing costal margin has a small, narrow black spot.
-Some people think that the sleepy orange got its name from the black spot that looks like a closed eye; others say that the sleepy orange is a misnomer because, when disturbed, the butterfly has a very rapid flight.
+The forewing costal margin has a small, narrow black marking that resembles a closed eye.
+Contrary to popular belief, its name originates from this wing patterning, rather than its behavior; the butterfly has a very rapid flight pattern when disturbed.
 The underside of the wings varies seasonally: summer forms are bright yellow with brick-red markings, while winter forms are browner and more heavily marked.
-It has a wingspan of 13/8–21/4 inches (35–57 mm).
+It has a wingspan of 13/8–21/4 inches (35–50 mm).

 Habitat

-The sleepy orange may be found in or around old fields, roadsides, woods edges, swamps, wet meadows, open woodlands, margins of ponds, waterways, and valleys.
+The sleepy orange generally prefers low elevation areas, agricultural land, and disturbed sites, and may be found in or around old fields, roadsides, woods edges, swamps, wet meadows, open woodlands, margins of ponds, waterways, and valleys.

 Life cycle

-The eggs are pale greenish yellow and turn red just before hatching.
-They are laid on the underside of the host plant leaves, or sometimes on flowers.
-The larva is fuzzy and grayish green, with a whitish-yellow side stripe.
-The chrysalis varies from green to brownish black.
-Adult sleepy oranges migrate south to spend the winter.
+Its eggs are spindle-shaped and white in color when first laid, but quickly turn yellow.
+They are laid on the underside of the leaves of its host plant, often members of the legume family.
+The larva is pale green with a narrow white stripe along its length on either side and very short hairs.
+The chrysalis varies from pale green to brown-black later in its life cycle.
 They have two to four broods per year.
+They can be found year-round further south, but migrate north during the warmer summer months.